-It is commonly considered that those with a latent stigma—that is, features that are undervalued but may be hidden from the public eye—avoid the myriad difficulties and hurdles that people with a visible stigma face.
-A recent study, on the other hand, shows that even those who are able to hide their stigma face a slew of psychological obstacles and stressors.
+A recent study, on the other hand, shows that even those who can hide their stigma face a slew of psychological obstacles and stressors.
 The ambiguity of numerous social circumstances, along with the possibility of one’s hidden stigma being revealed, puts a person with a concealed stigma in a difficult predicament.

 There is a growing body of research on stigmas that might be hidden, which necessitates the integration of relevant findings into a coherent paradigm.